Siba culture

+Characteristics

 The Siba engaged in agricultural activities like millet farming and pig farming.
 Their metallurgy was highly developed.

 Siba culture is found mainly to the west of the Gansu corridor.
 The locations are found at Yongchang, Minyue, Jiuquan, Yumen counties, and others.
 Siba culture is bordered by the Qijia culture to the east.
 The later period of Qijia is very close to Siba culture.
 The Siba culture may have developed independently.

 The site of Ganguya in Jiuquan has been excavated.

 Significant differences have been observed in the comparison of the burial customs and artifacts in the three sites excavated: Donghuishan, Huoshaogou and Ganguya.

 "During the first two periods of the [Donghuishan] Cemetery, there were only arsenical copper articles, but by the third period, bronze articles came into being.
 In the Ganguya Cemetery which was later than the Donghuishan Cemetery, more than sixty-five percent of the copper samples was tested bronze articles."

+Influences

 Siba culture played an intermediary role between the cultures to the east and west.
 There were also contacts with the Eurasian steppe.
 Research indicates that there was close interaction between agricultural and pastoral/hunting communities in this wide geographical area; pastoral/hunting communities also possessed many metal artefacts.